latifmakarim/SalesAnalysis/README.md

 # sales-analysis
-This project aims to analyze sales at a startup.
+This project aims to analyze sales at a e-commerce shop.